Party Bus Rentals in Reno

 Reno Party Bus Rental Prices

-Reno party bus and charter bus rental prices vary based on vehicle size, your event date, and trip length.
+To give you an idea, Reno party bus and charter bus rental prices vary based on vehicle size, your event date, trip length, location, and availability.
+These are planning examples, not quotes.
 General market ranges: Sprinter limos (14 passengers) typically run $170–$344/hour; small party buses (15–20 passengers) run $200–$380/hour; mid-size party buses (20–30 passengers) run $240–$415/hour; larger party buses and minibuses (35–50 passengers) run $290–$490/hour; and full-size charter buses (40–56 passengers) run $150–$300/hour or $1,200–$2,500/day.

 | Type of Bus | Cost Per Hour Weekdays | Cost Per Hour Weekends | Cost Per Day |